mcfanda/mqtt_monitor/README.md

 # mqtt_monitor

 Provides a daemon to check on a mqtt broker by sending scheduled messages and execute shell commands depending on the broker reply.
 The idea is to monitor different apps or devices that comunicate via MQTT protocol.
-It is developed primarly for monitoring several raspberry Pi in a Home Automation network, but can be used for any kind of MQTT monitoring.
+It is developed primarly for monitoring several services on raspberry Pi's in a Home Automation network, but can be used for any kind of MQTT monitoring.

 # Stage
 The software is really in alpha level, so use it with caution.